lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-06-28

+I've seen so much live music this past week!
+Maybe 5 shows.
+That's nuts.
+I'm in Vienna visiting Patrick.
+We went to see some performance art and enjoy the party at PART art residency.
+We also visited a noise show and techno night at Motorenwerk.

+I'm finishing up some writing and made some test edits to [n0iseband](https://notapipe.itch.io/n0iseband) (currently this links to the original noisejam3 release), creating a tablet/phone version of the software as well as a new version featuring an audio looper.
+Based on some feedback from Patrick I might try to build this out into more of an instrument that a musician can use to build their own sounds.
+How can you get it to sound more like their own custom instrument and less of a novelty toy or recreation of premade sounds?
+Less sampler and more experimental musical instrument.

 ## 2026-06-26

 Several cities later (Praha to Cesky Krumlov to Salzburg) and a few things have happened.
 I presented our paper [Designing L5: A Permacomputing Approach to Creative Coding](https://arxiv.org/abs/2606.18481) at Computing Within Limits '26 on Tuesday.
 We also had a spirited online Q and A afterwards, with Kit participating as well.
 I was on a low bandwidth connection ironically.
 Thankfully, the presentation worked right until the very end as Kit started to answer questions too and my connection blanked out for a full minute.